SAP-samples/build-code-connect-2024/Customer_Loyalty_Program/9_Integrate_with_Work_Zone.md

 ![](./Images/9_Screenshot_Launch_Work_Zone.png)

-3. On the *Site Editor*, press on **Create Site**.
+3. On the *Site Directory*, press on **Create Site**.
 Choose any name you like and proceed.
 Nothing needs to be changed on the site overview - navigate back to the Site Editor.

 ![](./Images/9_Screenshot_Create_Site.png)